jasparagus/BrainzMRI/README.md

 * **Raw Listens:** A forensic view of your individual listen events, useful for verifying imports and data integrity.

 ### Rich Visualizations
 * **Album Art Matrix:** A grid visualization of album covers for "Top Albums" reports, fetching thumbnails from the **Cover Art Archive** and caching them locally.
+Uses a **release-group fallback** — if a specific release has no artwork, it automatically looks up the parent release group to find art from any pressing of the same album.
 * **Genre Treemap:** A rectangular visualization of genre dominance .
 * **Stacked Area Chart:** Visualizes the "Favorite Artist Trend" report, showing how artist dominance shifts over periods.
 Now includes a subplot showing Relative Dominance (normalized percentage) alongside absolute listen counts.
 * **Stacked Bar Chart:** Visualizes the "New Music by Year" report, highlighting your discovery rates over time.
 Now includes a subplot comparing the ratio of New vs. Recurring tracks.